di/vladiate/README.rst

 *class* ``S3File``

   Read from a file in S3.
-Uses the `boto <https://github.com/boto/boto>`_ library.
 Optionally can specify either a full path, or a bucket/key pair.

+  Requires the `boto <https://github.com/boto/boto>`_ library, which should be installed via ``pip install vladiate[s3]``.

   :``path=None``:
       A full S3 filepath (e.g., ``s3://foo.bar/path/to/file.csv``)